 Usain Bolt's challengers

 John Dana considers the primary challenger for Usain Bolt in the 2017 IAAF World Championships 100 metres.

 The 2017 World Championships in Athletics are almost here, and London will be the city where the globes best will compete against each other for a place in history books.

 Without a doubt, the Men's 100 meters is the most attractive event, and everybody will be paying attention to what happens in London Olympic Stadium on August 5 when the finals take place.
-This will be Usain Bolt's last appearance in the event, can he go out as number one?
+It will be Usain Bolt's last appearance in the event.
+Can he go out as number one?

-But there will be no shortage of challengers for the gold medal, the prime candidate (other than Bolt, of course) to take the first-place prize is fellow Jamaican speedster, Yohan Blake.
-This young sprinter will be the new face of Caribbean track stars, he is already posted impressive numbers and has his world championship title, the one he won in the 2011 edition of the games.
+But there will be no shortage of challengers for the gold medal.
+Of course, the prime candidate (other than Bolt) to take the first-place prize is fellow Jamaican speedster Yohan Blake.
+This young sprinter will be the new face of Caribbean track stars.
+He is already posted impressive numbers and has his world championship title, the one he won in the 2011 edition of the games.

 Officially Blake is the second-fastest man in the world, and he has to be eager to prove that he is better than Bolt while he still has the chance.
-Another sprinter that we have to watch closely is Canada's, Andre De Grasse.
+Another sprinter that we have to watch closely is Canada's Andre De Grasse.
 The North American speedster is only 22 years old and can boast some impressive achievements.
 He won three medals in the 2016 Summer Olympics in Rio de Janeiro, Brazil, which no other Canadian sprinter has ever accomplished.
-De Grasse is the reigning Pan-American champion who won the final with a time of 10.05 seconds.
+De Grasse is the reigning Pan-American champion who won the final with 10.05 seconds.